 John Segursky noted that construction may not occur until next spring due to the weather.

 Supervisor Rote made a motion to move forward with the design and bid paperwork to place the project out for bid; seconded by Supervisor Calhoun, MCU.

 A discussion was held and it was the consensus of the Board to advertise for bids on Penn Bid and in the local newspaper.

 Recreation Committee Report

-Supervisor Rote made a motion to approve the purchase of the plants from Rizzo’s Greenhouse in the amount of $1,167; seconded by Supervisor Calhoun, MCU.
+Supervisor Calhoun made a motion to approve $400 from First Quality funds; seconded by Supervisor Rote, MCU.

 Shoemaker Road Project

 Chairman Maguire reported that the Shoemaker Road Project is complete with the exception of painting lines on the road.